 Shipping OG from 0-to-1

-In 2026 I'm the project leader for the launch of OG — a new prediction market platform spun out of Crypto.com as a standalone product.
-Concept to live in under two months.
-200+ people across engineering, product, compliance, legal, risk, ops, and external partners — market makers, the works.
+In 2026 I had the chance to help lead the launch of OG — a new prediction market platform spun out of Crypto.com as a standalone product.
+Concept to live in under two months, with 200+ people across engineering, product, compliance, legal, risk, ops, and external partners — market makers, the works.
 CFTC oversight the entire way.

-My job was to own delivery end-to-end — shaping the product alongside eng and design, driving the trade-off calls, and making sure 200 people building in parallel stayed aligned on the same version of the plan.
-A few things I took away:
+My role was to help drive delivery end-to-end — shaping the product alongside eng and design, holding the trade-off conversations, and trying to keep 200 people moving against the same version of the plan.
+I'm still learning from it, but a few things stood out:

 1. Decide what "done" means before the first sprint

-In regulated work, "feature complete" and "shippable" are different things.
-We split scope into three buckets early: launch-critical, fast-follow, and maybe-never.
-Everything got assigned an owner, and nothing moved buckets without a documented reason.
-When the timeline got tight — and it always does — that triage doc was what kept real-time scope trade-offs from turning into politics.
+In regulated work, "feature complete" and "shippable" aren't the same.
+We tried to split scope into three buckets early: launch-critical, fast-follow, and maybe-never.
+Everything got an owner, and we tried not to move things between buckets without a written reason.
+When the timeline got tight — and it did — that doc was what kept scope trade-offs from turning into politics.

 2. The critical path is usually people, not code

-Engineering velocity was never the bottleneck.
+Engineering velocity rarely seemed to be the bottleneck.
 Legal review windows, compliance sign-off, market-maker onboarding, vendor integrations — those were.
-I stopped mapping the critical path by ticket and started mapping it by decision: who needs to say yes, by when, and what do they need to see to say it.
-That one reframing bought us weeks.
+I started mapping the critical path less by ticket and more by decision: who needs to say yes, by when, and what do they need to see to say it.
+That reframing helped more than I expected.

-I forced the trade-off calls through and made sure the whole team landed on the same version of the answer.
-If a decision got made and didn't get written down, it would be re-litigated three weeks later with less context and more tired people.
-So every call got a short summary: what we decided, what we deferred, and why.
-Boring, but it's what kept 200 people pulling in the same direction.
+The trade-off calls were easier when we got everyone to the same version of the answer and wrote it down.
+If a decision didn't get captured, it tended to get re-litigated three weeks later with less context and more tired people.
+So we tried to keep a short summary for each: what we decided, what we deferred, why.
+Boring, but it helped.

-What compounds is the operating system underneath — clear scope, decision velocity, and a written record.
-That's what lets a 200-person effort move like a small one.
+A lot of this is stuff I'm still figuring out.
+But the pattern I keep coming back to is that what compounds is the operating system underneath — clear scope, decision velocity, a written record.
+When that works, a big effort can move a little more like a small one.